Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Introduction

-Sequential Monte Carlo (\smc) methods are a class of sampling algorithms which combine importance sampling and resampling.
+\smc methods are a class of sampling algorithms which combine importance sampling and resampling.
 They have been primarily used as ``particle filters'' to solve optimal filtering problems; see, for example, \citet{Cappe:2007hz,Doucet:2011us} for recent reviews.
 They are used here in a different manner, that proposed by \citet{DelMoral:2006hc} and developed by \citet{DelMoral:2006wv,Peters:2005wh}.
-This framework involves the construction of a sequence of artificial distributions on spaces of increasing dimensions which admit the distributions of interest as particular marginals.
+This framework employs a sequence of artificial distributions on spaces of increasing dimensions which admit the distributions of interest as marginals.

-Although it is well known that \smc is well suited for the computation of normalising constants and that it is possible to develop relatively automatic \smc algorithms by employing a variety of ``adaptive'' strategies, their use for Bayesian model comparison has not yet received a great deal of attention.
+Although it is well known that \smc is well suited to the computation of normalising constants and that it is possible to develop relatively automatic \smc algorithms by employing a variety of ``adaptive'' strategies, their use for Bayesian model comparison has not yet received a great deal of attention.
 We highlight three strategies for computing posterior model probabilities using \smc, focusing on strategies which require minimal tuning and can be readily implemented requiring only the availability of \emph{locally-mixing} \mcmc proposals.
 These methods admit natural and scalable parallelisation and we demonstrate the potential of these algorithms with real implementations suitable for use on consumer-grade parallel computing hardware including \gpu{}s, reinforcing the message of \citet{Lee:2010fm}.
 We also present a new approach to adaptation and guidelines on the near-automatic implementation of the proposed algorithms.
 These techniques are applicable to \smc algorithms in much greater generality.
 The proposed approach is compared with state of the art alternatives in extensive simulation studies which demonstrate its performance and robustness.

-In the next section we provide a brief survey of the considerable literature on Monte Carlo methods for Bayesian model comparison.
+The next section we provides a brief survey of Bayesian model comparison literature.
 Section~\ref{sec:Methodology} presents three algorithms for performing model comparison using \smc techniques and Section~\ref{sec:Illustrative Applications} provides several illustrative applications, together with comparisons with other techniques.
-Section~\ref{sec:Theoretical Considerations} extends the standard \smc central limit theorem to include the path sampling estimator.
-The paper concludes with some discussions in Section~\ref{sec:Conclusion}.
+The paper concludes with some discussion.